-After being placed, players gain and lose SR based on performance.
-Losing a game will likely cause you to lose SR. Winning games, of course, will earn SR.
+After being placed, players gain and lose SR based on their performance.
+Winning games, of course, will earn SR. Losing a game will cause you to lose SR, however.

 But that doesn’t mean being on fire is pointless.
-It’s not.
-Being on fire means that you’ve been doing pretty well in a game.
-Doing well in Overwatch bumps up your SR gain, however.
+Being on fire means that you’ve been doing well in a game and doing well in Overwatch bumps up your SR gain.

-To get really significant SR gains, though, you’ll have to have consistent wins in Overwatch.
-Going on win streaks will boost the amount of SR earned with each win, which allows you to even out at your true skill, especially during the first few matches after placements.
+To get significant SR gains, though, you’ll have to have consistent wins in Overwatch.
+Typically, you’ll get around 20 to 30 SR per win.
+But going on win streaks will boost the amount of SR earned with each win, which allows you to even out at your true skill, especially during the first few matches after placements.